 ITAC recommends the FDA-recognized standardized 2.5-day training curriculum, developed by the FSPCA, that complies with the qualification requirements for “Preventive Controls Qualified Individual” as defined in the new 21 CFR, 117.3.
-The course will be held on September 25th, October 4th and October 11th (half day).
+The course will be held on September 12th, September 18th, and September 25th (half day) in New York City.

 After successfully completing this course, participants will receive a certificate signed by the AFDO (Association of Food and Drug Officials), which they can present during FDA inspections to prove competency.

 Learn how to develop a compliant food safety plan according to the “Preventive Controls Rule for Human Food”, which includes: